danieljai/homelab/diagram/readme.md

 ## What You'll Find Here

-- **Up-to-Date Diagram**: The latest version of my homelab network diagram, including details about:
+- **Up-to-Date Diagram**: The latest reversion of my homelab network diagram, including some details about:
-  - **Hypervisors**: The foundation of my virtualized environment.
+  - **Hypervisors**: The foundation of my CTs and VMs.
   - **Virtual Machines (VMs)**: Deployed for various purposes, from development to testing.
   - **Containers**: Lightweight and efficient solutions for running isolated applications.
-  - **Application Services**: Personal-use services like media streaming, backups, and home automation.
+  - **Application Services**: App services such as media organizing, web servers, network monitoring, backups, and home automation.

 - **Ongoing Improvements**: As my homelab grows and evolves, this repository will be continuously updated to reflect its latest state.

+![Homelab Network Diagram](https://github.com/danieljai/homelab/blob/ed43334ac46e8afedbe34717887e13dcb0f44888/diagram/92king_homelab.png)
+Updated: 2024-03-07

-## To-do list
+## Pending list

 - Reverse proxy with SSL
 - Explore other ways to keep media player secure, using custom domain name while not exposing to public.
 - Minimalistic web server CT, capable of serving a web form to accept user input data and process it through Python trained ML model, returning the inference output.

-![Homelab Network Diagram](https://github.com/danieljai/homelab/blob/ed43334ac46e8afedbe34717887e13dcb0f44888/diagram/92king_homelab.png)
-Updated: 2024-03-07